 Section 5.
-High and Standard Option Benefits Overview
+High, Standard and Basic Option Benefits Overview

-This Plan offers both a High and Standard Option.
-Both benefit packages are described in Section 5.
+This Plan offers High, Standard and Basic Options.
+These benefit packages are described in Section 5.
 Make sure that you review the benefits that are available under the option in which you are enrolled.

-The High and Standard Option Section 5 is divided into subsections.
+The High, Standard and Basic Option Section 5 is divided into subsections.
 Please read Important things you should keep in mind at the beginning of the subsections.
-Also read the general exclusions in Section 6; they apply to the benefits in the following subsections.
-To obtain claim forms, claims filing advice, or more information about High and Standard Option benefits, contact us at 800-464-4000 (TTY: 711) or on our website at http://kp.org/feds.
+Also read the general exclusions in Section 6, they apply to the benefits in the following subsections.
+To obtain claim forms, claims filing advice, or more information about High, Standard and Basic Option benefits, contact us at 800-464-4000 (TTY: 711) or on our website at www.kp.org/feds.

-Since 1945, Kaiser Foundation Health Plan, Inc., Northern California Region: Fresno has offered quality integrated health care to the FEHB Program.
+Since 1945, Kaiser Foundation Health Plan, Inc., Northern California Region has offered quality integrated health care to the FEHB Program.
 Our delivery system offers convenient, comprehensive care all under one roof.
 You can come to almost any one of our medical facilities and see a primary care physician or specialist, fill prescriptions, have mammograms, complete lab work, get X-rays and more.
 Also, our sophisticated health technology gives you the opportunity 24 hours a day, 7 days a week to schedule appointments, send secure messages to your provider, refill prescriptions, or research medical conditions.